AdamSteffanick/ipa-data/README.md

-# The International Phonetic Alphabet
+# International Phonetic Alphabet Data

 [![license][license-badge]][LICENSE]

-Computer coding of International Phonetic Alphabet (IPA) symbols.
-These data reflect the [IPA Chart] and were extracted from the [Handbook of the International Phonetic Association] ([International Phonetic Association], 1999).
+Data for International Phonetic Alphabet (IPA).
+This dataset reflects the symbols on the [IPA Chart] and is extracted from the [Handbook of the International Phonetic Association] ([International Phonetic Association], 1999).

-## Changes to the data
+## Changes to the 1999 data
 * Added UCS Code 1DC4 for IPA Number 526
 * Added UCS Code 1DC5 for IPA Number 527
 * Added UCS Code 1DC8 for IPA Number 528